Vesijarvi/CompilerRAE/README.md

 ## About

-This is a small project for Programming Language Design 2020, NCU.
+This is a small project for Programming Language Design.

 Lexer, Parser and Evaluater for Rational Numbers